cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    0 -> Indicates FRE is displayed to user

-   1 -> Indicates that user has clicked on “Get Started” to initiate copilot chat
+   1 -> Indicates that user has clicked on “Get Started” to initiate Copilot chat

    2 -> Indicates that user has not taken any action and dismissed the bottom sheet by either pressing the back button or any other way to dismiss it.